asinghvi17/diffusion-final/README.md

 Solve numerically, using RK4 or other methods

 Use a 'cell method' for 2 or 3 dimensions, where the material is discretized into 'cells', described by structs with material properties.
-Or, continuously sample from functions - more computationally intensive, though.
+Then use the implicit finite difference method to

 Store data using the Julia Plots.jl backend HDF5, which writes data into a file that can be easily plotted later.